Testsigma

 Edit of test cases and Maintenance requires coding and is time-taking.Edit and maintenance of test cases only requires basic knowledge of HTML, CSS and xpath and is easy and does not take much time.

-Setup is again time taking and requires skills.Setup is easy and does not require any skills.
+Setup is again time-consuming and requires skills.Setup is easy and does not require any skills.

 Test Cases written in Selenium cannot be reviewed by non-technical people.Test cases written via Codeless testing can be easily reviewed by non-technical people.